Zy-IIN/CyTrack/README.md

 # CyTrack: A Multimodal VR Cybersickness Dataset

+This repository serves as the official project page for the CyTrack dataset, including documentation, preprocessing scripts, and benchmark implementations required for reproducibility.

 ## Overview

 CyTrack is a high-fidelity multimodal dataset for cybersickness analysis in virtual reality (VR).